WesleyGoncalves/wesleygoncalves/README.md

 as well as tools like **Git CLI**, **Docker**, **Jira**, and agile methodologies like **Scrum**.

-I work daily in a **Linux Ubuntu** environment, where I’m comfortable using the terminal, scripting, and managing development tools and containers.
+I work daily in a **Linux Ubuntu** environment, where I’m comfortable using the terminal and managing tools through the command line.

 For more details on my work and experience, please check my [LinkedIn](www.linkedin.com/in/wesley-d-goncalves) and [GitHub](https://github.com/WesleyGoncalves) profiles.